The Magnetic Monster: Plot

 A pair of agents from the Office of Scientific Investigation (OSI), Dr. Jeffrey Stewart and Dr. Dan Forbes, are sent to investigate a strange anomaly at a local appliance store.
 All of the store's clocks have stopped at the same time, while metal items in the store have become magnetized.
 A source for this is traced to an office located directly above the store, where various scientific equipment is found, along with a dead body.
 There are also signs of radioactivity, but the exact cause of the store's anomalies is clearly no longer in the room or even in the immediate area.

-Investigation and a request for citizen input eventually leads to an airline flight carrying a scientist, Dr. Howard Denker (Leonard Mudie), who has developed signs of radiation sickness related to something he is carrying in a heavy briefcase and which he clutches irrationally.
+An investigation and a request for citizen input eventually leads to an airline flight carrying a scientist, Dr. Howard Denker (Leonard Mudie), who has developed signs of radiation sickness related to something he is carrying in a heavy briefcase and which he clutches irrationally.
 Before dying, he confesses to experimenting with an artificial radioactive isotope, serranium, which he had bombarded with alpha particles for 200 hours (8 days and 8 hours).
 Unfortunately, his so-far microscopic creation has taken on a life of its own: the new, unstable isotope must absorb energy from its surroundings every 11 hours; with every cycle, it doubles in both size and mass, releasing deadly radiation and incredibly intense magnetic energy.

-OSI officials determine that, with its rate of growth, it will only be a matter of weeks before the isotope becomes heavy enough to affect the Earth's rotation on its axis, eventually causing it to break out of its orbit around the Sun.
+The OSI's officials determine that, with its rate of growth, it will only be a matter of weeks before the isotope becomes heavy enough to affect the Earth's rotation on its axis, eventually causing it to break out of its orbit around the Sun.
 They also discover that the isotope is impervious to any known means of destruction or rendering it inert.
-Stewart hypothesizes that the isotope could be "overfed" and bombarded with enough energy to cause it to fission into two separate, stable elements, but computer calculations indicate that this process would require nearly one gigavolt of electricity.
-The only answer appears to be using a Canadian experimental power generator, dubbed the Deltatron, being constructed in a cavern under the ocean.
+Stewart hypothesizes that the isotope could be "overfed" and bombarded with enough energy to cause it to fission into two separate, stable elements, but their computer calculations indicate that this process would require nearly one gigavolt of electricity.
+The only answer appears to be using a Canadian experimental power generator, dubbed the Deltatron, that's being constructed in a cavern underneath the ocean.

 The two governments agree on this proposal, and the isotope is transported to the Deltatron project site, but there is a last-minute objection from Dr. Benton, the engineer in charge.
 With no time left, the lead OSI agent, Dr. Jeffrey Stewart, commandeers the huge device, a cavern-filling, multi-story machine.
 He risks his life by activating it and revving it up to maximum output, barely escaping just before sealing off the cavern.
 The machine powers up and the isotope is successfully pushed beyond its limits, completely destroying it, although the Deltatron has also been destroyed in the process.
-The trace magnetism, which it had produced after every previous energy absorption, has now disappeared.
+The traces of magnetism, which it had produced after every previous energy absorption, has now disappeared.